 - Regular dose of PCP

-- Types of other substances abused or used to cut PCP
+- Types and levels of other substances of abuse and/or other chemicals used to cut PCP

 Because of the deeply impactful and long-lasting psychological effects of hallucinogenic drugs like PCP, a full detox can take anywhere from six months to a year after the last use of the drug.
 The most intense effects happen early on.